Lamont seamount chain: Geography and geomorphology

 The Lamont seamount chain is a group of five seamounts in the Pacific Ocean; from southeast to northwest they are known as "Sasha", "MIB", "MOK", "DTD" and "NEW" and there is an additional unnamed seamount southwest from "NEW".
 The seamounts were discovered in 1983 and named later.
+Brisingid echinoderms have been observed on the seamounts.

 The seamounts reach heights of 1–1.4 km and have summit craters/calderas, that on "DTD", "MOK" and "NEW" form nested, complex calderas.
 Horseshoe-shaped volcanic ridges accompany the calderas and lava effusion appears to have preferentially occurred on the margins of the calderas, along with mass wasting.
 The Lamont seamount chain forms a 50 km long chain and the individual seamounts surrounded by lava cones 140–100 m high.
 The shallowest part of the chain is on one of the western seamounts and lies at 1629 m depth while Sasha reaches to 1890 m, "MIB" to 1630 m depth, "MOK" to 1640 m and "NEW" to 1670 m; in general the seamounts shallow westward and their outline changes from conical to more elongated.
+East of the Lamont seamounts is a nascent volcano.

 Geology

-While the Clipperton Fracture Zone is located just north, the East Pacific Rise lies east of the seamounts; Sasha Seamount lies just 8 km from the Rise.
+While the Clipperton fracture zone is located just north, the East Pacific Rise lies east of the seamounts; Sasha Seamount lies just 8 km from the Rise.
 It appears to contain a magma chamber at that latitude and seems to have produced voluminous volcanism that generated a topographic elevation that is now associated with the Lamont seamounts.
 The volcanism is quite young and accompanied by hydrothermal activity; seafloor spreading here proceeds at a rate of 11 cm/year and a volcanic eruption in 2003–2006.

 The seamounts have produced hyaloclastites, sheet- and lobe-like lava flows as well as pillow lavas and talus.
 The total volume of each seamount ranges between 140–20 km3 and the volume increases away from the East Pacific Rise, which along with other patterns indicates a progressive development of the seamount as they move away from the East Pacific Rise.
 They appear to have been formed under the influence both of fracture zones and of a melt anomaly that also formed a 200–400 m topographic anomaly west of the Lamont seamount chain along with elongated volcanic structures; a bathymetric swell is also noted around the seamounts as well as a 150 m deep depression that may be an isostatic moat.
+Two magma chambers have been identified between Sasha and the EPR.
 The volcanism may be ultimately the consequence of hotspot activity.